Virus i spuware (EN)

 How To Remove Advanced Virus Remover and Other Rogue/Fake Antivirus Malware

+If you have a PC infected with Advanced Virus Remover, you’ll probably find that this is a tough one to get rid of.
+Thankfully we’ve got the instructions to help you defeat this terrible virus.
 Advanced Virus Remover is one of many fake antivirus applications like Antivirus Live or Internet Security 2010, which are really just rogue viruses that hold your computer hostage until you pay the ransom money.
 They tell you that your PC is infected with loads of viruses, even though it’s the only virus on your computer.
 The biggest problem with these things is that they block you from doing almost everything—you can’t use task manager, Safe Mode, or even install a real malware removal tool.
+Advanced Virus Remover is Terrible!
+This thing just covers your PC with messages about viruses that they claim you have…

 There are popups, messages, and just dozens of windows that open…